Diet in Hinduism: History

 By mid-1st millennium BCE, all three major Indian religions – Hinduism, Jainism and Buddhism – were championing non-violence as an ethical value, and something that affected one's rebirth.
 By about 200 CE, food and feasting on animal slaughter were widely considered as a form of violence against life forms, and became a religious and social taboo.

-Ralph Fitch, a gentleman merchant of London and one of the earliest English travellers to India wrote a letter home in 1580 stating, "They have a very strange order among them – they worship a cow and esteem much of the cow's dung to paint the walls of their houses ...
-They eat no flesh, but live by roots and rice and milk."
+Ralph Fitch, a merchant from London and one of the earliest English travellers to India, wrote a letter home in 1580 stating:

 Diet in Hindu scriptures and texts

 The Vedas

 Evidence from the Vedas suggests the diet of the Vedic people consisted of cereals, initially barley but later dominated by rice, pulses such as māsha (urad), mudga (moong), and masūra (masoor), vegetables such as lotus roots, lotus stem, bottle gourd and milk products, mainly of cows, but also of buffaloes and goats.
 The Vedas describe animals including bulls, horses, rams and goats being sacrificed and eaten.
 Although cows held an elevated position in the Vedas, barren cows were also sacrificed.
 Even then, the word aghnyā ('not to be eaten', 'inviolable') is used for cows multiple times, with some Rigvedic composers considering the whole bovine species, both cows and bulls, inviolable.

-Steven J. Rosen suggests that meat might only have been eaten as part of ritual sacrifices and not otherwise.
-Acts of animal sacrifice were not fully accepted as there were signs of unease and tension owing to the 'gory brutality of sacrificial butchery' dating back to as early as the older Vedas.
+Steven J. Rosen suggests that flesh might have been eaten only as part of ritual sacrifices and not otherwise.
+Acts of animal sacrifice were not fully accepted since there were signs of unease and tension owing to the 'gory brutality of sacrificial butchery' dating back to as early as the older Vedas.
 The earliest reference to the idea of ahimsa or non-violence to animals (pashu-ahimsa) in any literature, apparently in a moral sense, is found in the Kapisthala Katha Samhita of the Yajurveda (KapS 31.11), written about the 8th century BCE.
-The Shatapatha Brahmana contains one of the earliest statements against meat eating, and the Chāndogya Upaniṣad, has an injunction against killing 'all living entities'.
-Injunctions against meat-eating also appear in the Dharmasutras.
+The Shatapatha Brahmana contains one of the earliest statements against eating flesh, and the Chāndogya Upaniṣad, has an injunction against killing 'all living entities'.
+Injunctions against flesh-eating also appear in the Dharmasutras.